 From the moment this child prodigy opens her mouth, I am captivated.
 It is as if she speaks to me as she talks about how being a child is actually something that can help change the world.
 Her arguments are on point as she talks about how their limits can be endless if we, adults, only allow them to do what they’re good at — dreaming and succeeding.
 As a teacher, I am personally invested in everything she says as I continually search for ways to inspire and effect change in my students.

-Power Quote: “Kids grown up and become adults like you … No matter your position her place in life isn’t heritage to create opportunities for children so that we can grow up to blow you away.
-Adults in fellow ted stirs you need to listen and learn from kids in trust us and expect more from us.”
+Power Quote: “Kids grow up and become adults like you … No matter your position her place in life isn’t heritage to create opportunities for children so that we can grow up to blow you away.
+Adults in fellow TEDsters, you need to listen and learn from kids and trust us and expect more from us.”

 2. Schools Kill Creativity by Ken Robinson

 Sir Ken Robinson has the audacity to question the way schools are currently set up.
 Are we really helping kids succeed by setting limits to their means of expression and learning?
 His relaxed style and witty humor engage my timid mind in many ways.
 I love how he is able to go to the heart of the matter and talk about the real ideals of education — that of giving children an opportunity to feel appreciated for what they are good at.
 Why do we constantly feel the need to put children into a box?
 Are we not all wired a bit differently?

 Power Quote: “If they don’t know they’ll have a go.
 If you’re not prepared to be wrong, you’ll never come up with anything creative.
 We are educating people out of their creative tendencies.”

 3. How Great Leaders Inspire by Simon Sinek